Published by:

 The largely Victorian interior is a fine example of its type.

 That is not to say that our church is neglected!
 In fact many who visit say how well it is maintained, and view this as confirmation of its place in the local community.
-We ahve to thank a small team of volunteers for keep ing the church looking so good - but we also want to establish a wider support-base of people whom we can call upon to help us in this task.
+We have to thank the volunteers for keeping the church looking so good - but we also want to establish a wider support-base of people whom we can call upon to help us in this task.

 The choice is very simple.
 We either work together to save this bit of Devon history, or we pass by and let it go.
 We believe that the overwhelming majority of people still value local churches very highly and would want to do whatever they can to help.